dzekelid/objects/_listings/microsoft-graph/apis.md

     url: https://raw.githubusercontent.com/streamdata-gallery-topics/objects/master/_listings/microsoft-graph/directoryobjectsidgetmemberobjects-post-postman.md
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/objects/master/_listings/microsoft-graph/directoryobjectsidgetmemberobjects-post-openapi.md
-- name: Microsoft Graph API Group Get Member Objects
+- name: Microsoft Graph Group Get Member Objects
-  x-api-slug: microsoft-graph-api
+  x-api-slug: microsoft-graph
   description: 'group: getMemberObjects Return all of the groups that this group is
     a member of.
 The check is transitive.
 Note: Groups cannot be members of directory roles, so no directory roles will be returned.'